BDC Hamburger Icon

 3. Gather financial documents.

 If your business is already established, your cash flow is an important consideration for a lender.
-They will examine your sales, revenue and expenses to determine whether you will have sufficient liquid capital each month to meet your repayment obligations.
+The loan provider will examine your sales, revenue and expenses to determine whether you’ll have sufficient liquid capital each month to meet your repayment obligations.

-“You need to gather cash flow statements for at least the last year,” said Jesse Silkoff, founder of MyRoofingPal.
+“You need to gather cash flow statements for at least the last year,” said Jesse Silkoff, founder of MyRoofingPal and co-founder of MyTennisLessons.
 “Have them looked at by a professional so you can make sure everything is in order.”

-You should also prepare other financial statements such as your balance sheet and income statement.
+You should also prepare other financial statements, such as your balance sheet and income statement.
 Lenders will use your balance sheet to decide whether your assets, liabilities and shareholder equity make you likely or unlikely to repay your loan.
-Your income statement will show lenders your profits or losses during a quarter or year, further attesting to whether or not you’ll be a low-risk borrower.
+Your income statement will show lenders your profits or losses during a quarter or year, providing insight into your risk level as a borrower.

-Your cash flow, balance sheet and income statements aren’t the only things that might concern a lender.
-The debt-to-income ratio shows how much you’ve leveraged your business already.
+A lender will also be interested in your debt-to-income ratio, which shows how much you’ve leveraged your business already.
 If you have a significant amount of debt on the books, it will be harder to secure another loan.
-Usually, lenders prefer to see less than a 30% debt-to-income ratio when issuing a new small business loan.
+When issuing a new small business loan, lenders usually prefer to see a debt-to-income ratio of less than 30 percent.

 4. Create a business plan.

-Before you receive a small business loan, the lender will likely want to know your plans for the money.
-After all, their interest is now dependent on your continued business success.
-Bring a detailed business plan to your lender to help convince them you’re a safe bet.
+Before you’re approved for a small business loan, the lender will likely want to know your plans for the money.
+After all, their interest will depend on your company’s continued success.
+Bring a detailed business plan to help convince the loan provider that you’re a safe bet.

 5. Consider your collateral.